gigalixir/gigalixir-cli/docs/source/concepts.rst

   - https://github.com/gigalixir/gigalixir-buildpack-releases

     - To run mix release if you are running Elixir 1.9 and using the built-in releases
     - This is only run if you have a config/releases.exs file present.

+      ..
+Note:: Elixir 1.11 adds :bash:`config/runtime.exs`.
+If you use that instead, then you'll want to specify buildpacks since we can no longer detect if you want releases or mix mode.
+See :ref:`buildpacks-releases`.

   - https://github.com/gigalixir/gigalixir-buildpack-mix.git